 Overlooked Security Threats at the Loading Dock

 Cargo theft isn’t anything new.
-Even with industry-wide under reporting of incidents, it’s estimated that cargo theft is responsible for $15 to $30 billion a year.
+Even with industry-wide underreporting of incidents, a recent article from FreightWaves estimates that cargo theft is responsible for $15 to $30 billion a year.
 And that staggering figure only accounts for the United States.

-With the FBI reporting that less than 20% of stolen cargo is ever recovered, security measures at the loading dock or material transfer zone (MTZ) needs to be prioritized.
+According to a recent FBI report, cargo theft trends show that less than 20% of stolen cargo is ever recovered, and security measures at the loading dock or material transfer zone (MTZ) need to be prioritized.
 From financial losses of missing products to broken trust in profitable long-term relationships and contracts with businesses, there is a lot to lose beyond the physical products.

 Top Loading Dock Security Threats and Solutions

-Security threats at the loading dock can be both intentional and unintentional.
-From outright theft to environmental hazards and cargo contamination, every warehouse manager and chief security officer need to, first, be aware of loading dock security threats in order to implement the best solutions
+Security threats at the loading dock can be intentional and unintentional.
+From outright theft to environmental hazards and cargo contamination, every warehouse manager and chief security officer needs to, first, be aware of loading dock security threats to implement the best solutions.

 Cargo Theft and Product Tampering

-FreightWatch International, a global logistics security services company that aims to mitigate risks associated with cargo theft, reported that hot spots for theft and tampering include port cities like California, Texas, Florida, Georgia and Illinois.
-From these ports, trailers will move on to destinations that could be targets for terrorists.
+FreightWatch International, a global logistics security services company that aims to mitigate risks associated with cargo theft reported that hot spots for theft and tampering include port cities like California, Texas, Florida, Georgia, and Illinois.
+Trailers will move from these ports to destinations that could be targeted by terrorists.

-Solutions: To reduce risks for theft and cargo tampering, proper loading dock equipment and communication is paramount.
+Solutions: To increase loading dock safety , proper loading dock equipment and communication is paramount.

 Dock lock vehicle restraints address theft from the trailer, but what about accessibility through your loading dock doors?
-Particularly in the hot, summer months, it had been common practice to keep dock doors open all day long, even when not in use.
-Leaving your dock open or installing manual, overhead doors that have easily breakable locks are two easy ways you're also opening your warehouse and cargo up to the potential for theft.
+Particularly in the hot summer months, it had been common practice to keep dock doors open all day long, even when not in use.
+Leaving your dock open or installing manual overhead doors that have easily breakable locks are two easy ways to open you're warehouse and cargo up to the potential for theft.

 While it used to be normal to keep dock doors open to allow cool air to enter the warehouse, retrofitting existing doors with ventilation panels can allow outside air and light into the plant.
-In addition, high speed doors for exterior applications allow for trailers to backup to a closed door and, once secured, have hands-off door opening controls so the only time the door is open is when a trailer is loading or unloading.
+In addition, high speed doors for exterior applications allow trailers to back up to a closed door and, once secured, have hands-off door opening controls.
+Hence the only time the door is open is when a trailer is loading or unloading.

 Contamination and Cargo Health